finos/common-domain-model/CONTRIBUTING.rst

 The change can be merged into the main CDM code base only upon:

 - approval by CDM Reviewers and/or CDM Architecture and Review Committee,
-- successfull completiong of all the above technical tasks, and
+- successful completing of all the above technical tasks, and
-- successfull builds of the CDM and all its downstream dependencies.
+- successful builds of the CDM and all its downstream dependencies.

 Releasing model changes
 -----------------------